kubesphere/website/content/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do.md

 - Supported Kubernetes versions for KubeSphere 3.0.0: 1.15.x, 1.16.x, 1.17.x, 1.18.x.
 - 2 nodes are included in this example.
 You can add more nodes based on your own needs especially in a production environment.
 - The machine type Standard / 4 GB / 2 vCPUs is for minimal installation.
-If you plan to enable several pluggable components or use the cluster for production, we recommend to upgrade your nodes to a more powerfull type (such as CPU-Optimized / 8 GB / 4 vCPUs).
+If you plan to enable several pluggable components or use the cluster for production, you can upgrade your nodes to a more powerfull type (such as CPU-Optimized / 8 GB / 4 vCPUs).
 It seems that DigitalOcean provisions the master nodes based on the type of the worker nodes, and for Standard ones the API server can become unresponsive quite fast.

 {{</ notice >}}